Calista-Woon/MBMI/List-of-Questions.md

 ## **③ What to focus on?**

-- 【9】Process KPIs (Key Performance Indicators).
+- 【9】KPIs (Key Performance Indicators).
 - 【10】Mistakes to watch out for.
 - 【11】Pitfalls to watch out for.
 - 【12】What to gain (the benefits)?